-RBS to pay another $5 billion to settle DOJ toxic mortgages probe
+The financial crisis finally ends for RBS with $5 billion payment

-The Royal Bank of Scotland has already paid out billions to settle one investigation into its alleged sale of toxic mortgages before the global financial meltdown in 2008.
-Now, it's paying billions more in a bid to draw a line under the crisis.
+The Royal Bank of Scotland has already paid out tens of billions of dollars in penalties following the global financial crisis.
+Now, it's paying $5 billion more in a bid to draw a line under the crisis.

 The British bank has reached an agreement "in principle" with the US Department of Justice to end the department's investigation into allegations it sold risky loans worth billions between 2005 and 2007, it said in a statement on Thursday.